hujhax/austin-improv-wiki/Kristin Henn.md

 Her standing gigs include Excused Absence Nights formerly known as *[[Teen Improv Night]]* at [[ColdTowne Theater]], directing and producing [[ColdTowne Theater]]'s weekly kids improv show, *[[What's the Story Steve]]* and performing with the ColdTowne Tourco.

+Kristin is a senior faculty member of the ColdTowne Conservatory.

 ## History
 Kristin graduated from the [[ColdTowne Conservatory]] in May of 2010.
 She has studied at iO Chicago, The Annoyance Theater and has taken workshops from every awesome visiting improviser that she could.